Macaulay Culkin: 2000s: Guest roles and independent films

-2010s: Experimental films, Bunny Ears, and collaborations with Red Letter Media
+2010s: Professional expansion

+In February 2010, Culkin appeared in an episode of Poppy de Villeneuve's online series for The New York Times, The Park.
+On March 7 of the same year, he appeared alongside actors Matthew Broderick, Molly Ringwald, Judd Nelson, Ally Sheedy, Anthony Michael Hall, and Jon Cryer in a tribute to the late John Hughes at the Oscars.
 In April 2011, Culkin was featured in musician Adam Green's experimental film The Wrong Ferarri, which was entirely shot on an iPhone.
 In the same month, he also appeared in the music video for "Stamp Your Name on It" performed by Green's former bandmate Jack Dishel/Only Son.
-In September 2012, he appeared in a video on YouTube explaining how he turned his apartment in New York into a painting workshop.

-In December 2013, a viral video that Culkin co-produced and directed himself eating a cheese pizza was uploaded to YouTube, co-starring Phoebe Kreutz.
-He was parodying Andy Warhol consuming a Burger King Whopper in Jørgen Leth's documentary 66 Scenes from America.
-Culkin was promoting the debut of his New York-based, pizza-themed comedy rock band The Pizza Underground.
+In September 2012, he appeared in a video on YouTube explaining how he turned his apartment in New York into a painting workshop.In December 2013, a viral video of Culkin eating a cheese pizza was uploaded to YouTube.
+This was a parody of Andy Warhol consuming a Burger King Whopper in Jørgen Leth's documentary 66 Scenes from America.
+Culkin was promoting the debut of his New York–based, pizza-themed comedy rock band the Pizza Underground.
 Their tour began in Brooklyn on January 24, 2014.
 In late May 2014, Culkin stormed off stage at Rock City during his kazoo solo after fans began booing and throwing pints of beer at the band.
 They subsequently cancelled the remaining UK shows, though they claimed the cancellation had nothing to do with the Rock City performance.
-On July 10, 2016, Culkin announced that The Pizza Underground was splitting up and their next album would be the last.
+On July 10, 2016, Culkin announced that the Pizza Underground was splitting up and their next album would be the last.

 In July 2016, Culkin appeared in a television advertisement for Compare the Market.
 In January 2018, Culkin launched a comedy website and podcast called Bunny Ears that parodied other celebrity-owned websites such as Gwyneth Paltrow's Goop.
-Since 2018, Culkin has been a frequent guest of Red Letter Media, appearing in multiple episodes of their Best of the Worst, re:View, and Half in the Bag webseries, as well as Angry Video Game Nerd, where he appears as either himself, a character, or a parody of himself.
+Since 2018, Culkin has been a frequent guest of Red Letter Media, appearing in multiple episodes of their Best of the Worst, re:View, and Half in the Bag webseries, as well as Angry Video Game Nerd, where he appears as a parody of himself.
 In an advertisement for Google Assistant published on December 19, 2018, Culkin reprised his Home Alone role as Kevin McCallister after 28 years.
 It recreated scenes from the movie where McCallister shaved his face, jumped on the bed, and decorated the Christmas tree, all while asking Google Assistant to set reminders for him.
-The advertisement quickly went viral.
-In 2019, he had a role in Seth Green's movie Changeland with Brenda Song, which was released on June 7, 2019.
+In 2019, he had a role in Seth Green's movie Changeland with his future wife, Brenda Song, which was released on June 7, 2019.

-2020s: Resurgence with American Horror Story
+2020s

 In 2021, Culkin was part of the starring cast of the series' tenth season, American Horror Story: Double Feature.
 His role in the season was critically praised.
+On December 1, 2023, Culkin received a star on the Hollywood Walk of Fame.
+In attendance at the ceremony were his Home Alone co-star Catherine O'Hara and Party Monster co-star Natasha Lyonne, who gave speeches in Culkin's honor.